pingforhelp/BCA/docs/english/Unit-I/parts_of_speech(grammar).md

 # Concrete noun, Abstract noun, material noun, collective noun.

-## Concrete nouns:
+# Concrete nouns:
 words which represents object that can be seen, touched.

 Example: A student, A Room, An Ant, etc.

-## Abstract nouns:
+# Abstract nouns
 words which represents something that cannot be seen or touched, but can only be imagined or felt.

 Example: Air, beauty, disease, death, taste, softness, smells, happiness, goodness, worship.

-## Material nouns:
+# Material nouns
 Gold, Silver, Iron, Mercury, etc, one called material nouns.

-## Collective nouns:
+# Collective nouns:
-Committee, police, parliament, Assembly, team, etc.

-## A noun can function as Subjective, object, complement, etc.
+Committee, police, parliament, Assembly, team, etc. A noun can function as Subjective, object, complement, etc.

 Examples:
 1) Telugu is my first language.